What is a recovery USB?

 In Windows, the recovery USB created by buillt-in tool cannot be used on different version of computer.
 That’s to say, you cannot use a Windows 8 32-bit recovery drive to repair Windows 10 32-bit.
 Also, you cannot use a Windows 8 32-bit recovery drive to troubleshoot Windows 8 64-bit.

 In addition, you still can use an installation disk as a repair disk.
 But the one comes along with your computer is a CD/DVD disc.
-Thus, if you want to reinstall windows 10 without CD/DVD, you need to download installation media tool from Microsoft and create Windows 10 recovery USB yourself.
+But if you want to install Windows 10/11 from USB, you can choose to download installation media tool from Microsoft and create Windows 10/11 recovery USB yourself.